 If there is more than one rule with the id specified by the ruleId property (§3.35.3), and if the run object (§3.11) in which this notification object occurs contains a resources.rules property (§3.11.14, §3.29.3), then the notification object SHALL contain a property named ruleKey whose value is a string that matches one of the property names in the run.resources.rules object.

-The value of the ruleId property on this notification object SHALL match the id property (§3.30.3) of the rule object (§3.29) identified by ruleKey.
+The ruleId property on this notification object SHALL equal the id property (§3.30.3) of the rule object (§3.29) identified by ruleKey.

 EXAMPLE: In this example, there is more than one rule with id CA1711.
 When the log file includes a notification with that rule id, it also provides a value for ruleKey to specify which of the rules with that id is meant.